razorpay/lytics.js/README.md

 ### Tracker method

-The tracker method that you pass while initializing lytics will receive two argumetns upon each event:
+The tracker method that you pass while initializing lytics will receive two arguments upon each event:
 1. `props` - Contains the event properties.
 2. `callback` - Callback to invoke once processing is done.
 When callback is invoked, the default behaviour of the event will be triggered.
 For example, when a link is clicked, redirection will only happen after `callback` is invoked.